bocoup/jqfundamentals.com/content/events/index.md

     $("li").off("click.mynamespace");

-This code leaves other click handlers for `a` elements untouched.
+This code leaves other click handlers for `li` elements untouched.

 Namespaces also work for triggering event handlers: